 The Picnic Shelter is located at the waterfront and is used by day groups to store their belongings and as an escape from inclement weather.
 There are two change rooms, picnic tables and a large whiteboard inside the picnic shelter.

 Arts & Crafts Hall

-The Arts & Crafts Hall is our oldest building on camp and is used during the summer as our craft hall and during the winter as our cross country skiing centre.
+The Arts & Crafts Hall is our oldest building on camp and has various seasonal uses.

 Fireside Lounge is inside the main lodge and is a perfect place to relax on the couches by the fire.
 It is reserved during the year for whichever group is staying in The Lodge.
 It can also be set up as a meeting space or filled with chairs to accommodate a speaker.